This week, we basically learn the principles of animation.

 As the person is doing some robot move, is like the movement are like poses, where it can be planned out.
 It can be drawn out like scene by scene.

-The principle used in this is
+The principle used in this is Secondary action.

 When a person gets angry, they would not immediately punch the other person, most of us would proabbly scold and show emotions through our facial expressions.